 Interested applicants shall apply for ADOS positions via the Direct Access Mobilization System.

-ADOS applicants must comply with the requirements outlined in paragraph 5.C.1 of Active Duty for Operational Support, COMDTINST 1330.1D to include obtaining any waiver approvals (e.g., 16/18 years active duty, age 60, 1095 Rule, etc.) within the required timeframe.
+ADOS applicants must comply with the requirements outlined in paragraph 10.d of Active Duty for Operational Support, COMDTINST 1330.1E to include obtaining any waiver approvals (e.g., 16/18 years active duty, age 60, etc.) within the required timeframe.

 All ADOS applicants must obtain Command approval via Direct Access Mobilization System prior to being considered for Long-Term Non-Contingency ADOS.

-For instructions on how to use the Direct Access Mobilization System please see the Direct Access Mobilization Self-Service User Guide.
+For instructions on how to use the Direct Access Mobilization System please see the Requesting Mobilization Volunteer Opportunities (Member Self-Service) help guide.

 ADOS endorser must be someone from the applicants Chain-of-Command at their current permanent duty station.